What happens when two travel addicts meet and fall in love? Do they stop travelling? Do they continue travelling? Do they retire to suburbia?

-They had a brilliant time plus of course, we could slide in a week of diving in Maldives as a honeymoon!
+They had a brilliant time, plus of course, we could slide in a week of diving in the Maldives as a honeymoon!

-Did you do need special visas or have to do anything special to marry in Sri Lanka?
+Do you need special visas or have to do anything special to marry in Sri Lanka?

 We just had to sign the certificate.